idstam/jsisie/README.md

 I have not made any extensive efforts to validate the resulting data against the files so please do your validation and tell me if you find any errors.

+To install this package via nuget write
+	Install-Package jsisie
+int the nuget console in Visual Studio

 Follow [this link](http://www.sie.se/?page_id=20) for swedish versions and [this link](http://www.sie.se/?page_id=250) for english versions